 A team of seasoned executives and longtime collaborators contribute to Jigsaw’s body of work and are integral to the company’s success.
 Below is a short list of current staff and key collaborators.

 Richard Perello oversees the production for all of Jigsaw’s film and television projects and the company’s finance and business operations.
-He has been serving as an executive in the entertainment industry and has been producing studio and independent feature films and projects for network television for over 20 years (including Warner Bros, Fox Searchlight, Paramount, HBO, Showtime, CNN, Amazon, Netflix, Hulu, AMC, A&E, National Geographic, Nickelodeon, Comedy Central, NBC Television, MTV, FacebookWatch, Vice, Bravo, Saturday Night Live, the Coca Cola Company, Mattel, Tyco, Fisher Price, Playstation, Left/Right TV and Humongous Entertainment).
-His financial industry experience includes seven years as an investment banker at the New York firms Kidder, Peabody & Co and Benedetto, Gartland & Company in mergers and acquisitions and corporate finance.
-Mr. Perello is an adjunct professor at NYU Tisch School of the Arts.
+He has been serving as an executive in the entertainment industry and has been producing studio and independent feature films and projects for network television for over 25 years (including Warner Bros, Fox Searchlight, Paramount, HBO, Showtime, CNN, Amazon, Netflix, Hulu, AMC, A&E, National Geographic, Nickelodeon, Comedy Central, NBC Television, MTV, FacebookWatch, Vice, Bravo, Saturday Night Live and the Coca Cola Company).
+His financial industry experience as an investment banker includes working with the New York firms Kidder, Peabody & Co and Benedetto, Gartland & Company in mergers and acquisitions and corporate finance.
+Mr. Perello is an adjunct professor at NYU Tisch School of the Arts and Columbia University.